apache/incubator-kie-tools/README.md

 - [kogito-jobs-service-allinone](modules/kogito-jobs-service-all-in-one): Provides the runner script that supports all jobs-service flavors
 - [kogito-launch-scripts](modules/kogito-launch-scripts): Main script for all images, it contains the startup script for Kogito Images
 - [kogito-logging](modules/kogito-logging): Provides common logging functions.
-- [kogito-management-console](modules/kogito-management-console): Installs and Configure the management-console jar inside the image
 - [kogito-jit-runner](modules/kogito-jit-runner): Installs and Configure the jit-runner jar inside the image
 - [kogito-maven](modules/kogito-maven): Provides custom configuration script.